 If your iPhone or iPad is running an older version of iOS 12, your iOS 12.4.6 update might be a bit bigger because you get the changes from iOS updates you skipped.

 With that in mind, we want to walk you through the most important things to know about Apple’s iOS 12.4.6 update for iPhone and iPad.

 Our guide goes over the iOS 12.4.6 update’s performance, the current state of iOS 12.4.6 problems, places to find feedback about iOS 12.4.6’s performance, the iOS 12.4.6 jailbreak situation, and more.

 We’ll start with some quick impressions of iOS 12.4.6’s performance.

 If you’re moving from iOS 12.4.5 to iOS 12.4.6, you’ll see a tiny download.
 If you’re running an older version of iOS 12, your iOS 12.4.6 download could be much bigger because the changes from the updates you missed are baked into your device’s version of iOS 12.4.6.

 If you’re currently running iOS 12.4.5, the iOS 12.4.6 installation should take less than 10 minutes.
 It took about seven minutes to install on an iPhone 5s.

 For more on the iOS 12.4.6 download and installation, take a look at our guide.

-We’ve been using the iOS 12.4.6 update for a few days and here’s we’ve noticed about its performance thus far:
+We’ve been using the iOS 12.4.6 update for several weeks and here’s we’ve noticed about its performance thus far:

 - Battery life is currently stable.